-When a control rod is placed in a S/DRSRO bypass condition, that control rod is no longer condition exists, the control rod positions are no longer used in determining compliance to the RCIS sequence restrictions (e.g., the ganged withdrawal sequence and RRPS).
+When a control rod is placed in a S/DRSRO bypass condition exists, that the control rod positions are is no longer used in determining compliance to the RCIS sequence restrictions (e.g., the ganged withdrawal sequence and RRPS).

 The operator can only perform manual rod movements of control rods in the S/DRSRO bypass condition.
 The logic of the RCIS allows this manual single/dual rod withdrawals for special scram time surveillance testing.